 - 1. The purpose of the Qualifying Exam taken by BCM graduate students is: - a.
 To examine the student's general and discipline-specific knowledge. - b.
 To test the student's ability to identify, articulate, orally present and defend an original and creative research project. - c.
 To examine the student's ability to formulate hypotheses based on an understanding of the published literature and to test those hypotheses with a clear and feasible research plan. - d.
 To test the student's ability to write a fellowship-style proposal on the topic in the field of their thesis research. - 2.
-The Qualifying Exam should prepare the student to submit their own fellowship application, but does not require that they do so. - 3.
+The Qualifying Exam should prepare the student to submit their own fellowship application, but does not require that they do so.
+Nonetheless, students are strongly encouraged to use their proposal and feedback received during their Qualifying Exam as a foundation for preparing and submitting a competitive fellowship application. - 3.
 Passing the Qualifying Exam is a requirement for admission to Candidacy for the Ph.D. - 4.
 Passing the Qualifying Exam is not a requirement for a terminal MS degree.
 Students can be considered for a MS degree if they do not pass the Qualifying Exam, provided they satisfy all requirements for that degree (e.g. course work and generation of a research product).